 In his commentary, YouGov president Peter Kellner concludes:

 “However you look at these results, the picture is bleak for News Corporation.
 Its executives have a vast challenge to restore public faith in their operations.”

 We will have more on the fallout from the phone hacking scandal later today and throughout the week on Left Foot Forward.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.